esanchez01/Sanchez_A14136639_HW3/README.md

 ## Springfield Energy Production & Consumption Dashboard

-The purpose of this assignment was to build a dashboard that details the energy consumption and production for the town of Springfield.
+The purpose of this project was to build a dashboard that details the energy consumption and production for the town of Springfield.
 The dashboard was replicated from [here](https://drive.google.com/file/d/1ecu-bUlnjURqP6_om8RfkK1n6y8PDHrw/view).

-Overall, the process was successful as almost all functionality depicted in the link above were achieved.
+Overall, the process was successful as almost all functionality depicted in the link above was achieved.
 Only component missing is the shading of day and night on the charts.
-Other functionalities such as the dropdowns or others that are not depicted are not replicated.

 However, there are a few modifications that were made to improve the look and feel of the dashboard.
 These changes include:

 - **Changing the overall title of the dashboard**

-  From a user's perspective, the original title 'Energy Springfield' did not seem to reveal exactly what the dashboard was going to demonstrate.
-Also, the picture of Homer Simpson seems to not depict the 'Energy' aspect of Springfield.
+  From a user's perspective, the original title 'Energy Springfield' did not seem to properly reveal the purpose of the dashboard.
+Also, the picture of Homer Simpson is not the best picture to represent the 'Energy' aspect of Springfield.
 Up until I started to exam the dashboard's components did I realize what was being depicted.
 In order to fix this issue, the title was changed to 'Springfield Energy Production & Consumption'.
-This title reflects the dashboard's purpose more appropriately and allows the user to know exactly what is depicted in the dashboard from the beginning.
+This title reflects the dashboard's purpose more appropriately and allows the user to know exactly what is depicted from the beginning.

 - **Changing the title of the area chart**